 For small folks, mattresses can often feel a bit firmer than advertised because a lighter body means you don’t sink into the comfort layers as much as the average person.

 However, we’d still say these two beds are fairly similar in terms of all-around accommodation.
 Both are best-suited for back sleepers and stomach sleepers, and not bad for combo sleepers.
 They will work for certain side sleepers, though there are other options you might consider first if you want a truly soft mattress.

 As we mentioned earlier, Avocado’s construction is fairly similar to Natural Escape’s.
-They’re both latex foam hybrid beds, so similar interiors doesn’t come as a surprise.
+They’re both latex foam hybrid mattresses, so similar interiors doesn’t come as a surprise.

-From bottom to top, Avocado uses recycled steel pocketed coils, natural GOLS certified latex foam, and then a GOTS organic certified cotton cover.
-Additional materials, like natural wool and natural hydrated silica are also incorporated in the bed.
+From bottom to top, Avocado uses recycled steel pocketed coils, 100% GOLS organic certified latex foam, and then a GOTS organic certified cotton cover.
+Additional materials, like 100% GOTS organic certified wool and hydrated silica are also incorporated in the bed.

 The exact construction of Avocado does vary depending on whether or not you add-on the optional pillow top.
 With the pillow top, you get two more inches of latex foam, making the mattress a total 13” thick.

 Sans pillow top, we rate Avocado as a true firm on our scale.
 With the pillow top, we rate it as a medium-firm, which makes it more accommodating for a wider range of sleepers.